Use the controls in this area to specify the XML file to process and the script to be executed.

 Select this checkbox to suppress showing staktraces and have the console display only the relevant information about errors.

 In this text box, specify optional VM arguments to be passed to the VM where the XSLT script is executed.
-These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click the button and and type the text in the VM Arguments dialog box, that opens.
+These can be heap size, garbage collection options, file encoding, etc. If the line of VM arguments is too long, click to expand the textbox and type the text there.

 In this text box, specify the working directory to use.
 Type the path manually or click Browse and select the desired folder in the Working Directory dialog box, that opens.